-There is a huge variety of tools which support DEVS: DEVSJAVA [18], aDEVS [12], CD++ [17], PowerDEVS [1], JAMES II [20], VLE [15], PyPDEVS [16], DEVS-Ruby [4].
-A comparison of this software list is given in [5].
+There is a huge variety of tools which support DEVS: DEVSJAVA [13], aDEVS [7], CD++ [12], PowerDEVS [1], JAMES II [15], VLE [10], PyPDEVS [11], DEVS-Ruby [4].
+A comparison of this software list is proposed in [5].
 If most of them have a Graphical User Interface, none of these tools are able to support at the same time a graphical syntax for atomic component description and the mentioned numerical integration of ordinary differential equations.
 PowerDEVS is hybrid system oriented but atomic components are defined in C code.
-The idea of using visual diagrams for DEVS specification is not new.
-Similar approaches can be found in [10], in [14] and in CD++ [17].
-However, these approaches do not address numerical integration of ordinary differential equations which requires advanced specification of actions using algebraic equations.

 In this context, we design and implement ProDEVS, an integrated modeling and simulation environment oriented to hybrid systems based on discrete-event simulation theory and DEVS.
-We define a language which specializes state diagram for building, animating and simulating graphical DEVS specification.
+We define a language which specializes State Machine for building, animating and simulating graphical DEVS specification.
 We implement an event-driven simulation engine according to the algorithms and the methods previously mentioned.
 This idea is motivated by the trend for using high-level specification language rather than code for dynamic system design.

 The next section gives an overview of the tool and its features.
 Section 3 introduces the syntax and the semantic of a ProDEVS model.
-Section 4 shows the mapping between a DEVS atomic component and a ProDEVS State diagram for discrete-event system and continuous system.
+Section 4 shows the mapping between a DEVS atomic component and a ProDEVS State Machine for discrete-event system and continuous system.
 Section 5 describes an example to illustrate the use of this model in hybrid simulation.
 Section 6 gives conclusions and perspectives.